magicshifter/MS4000/README.md

 	https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers

-On Linux, the device shows up as /dev/ttyUSB0, on MacOS, it might be something different - but either way, the command:
+On Linux, the device shows up as /dev/ttyUSB0, on MacOS, it might be something different (e.g. "/dev/tty.SLAB_USBtoUART") - but either way, the command:

 		`pio device list`